 Olefin carpet resists stains, static, soil, pilling, and water damage like mildew, making it durable enough for big, messy, and active pets.
 Olefin also resists abrasion and repels moisture.
 Many olefin carpets are constructed with loop fabrics; however, they’re low and dense to minimize the snags that often come with longer carpets.
 Still, you may want your pet’s nails trimmed to avoid any catching.
 Olefin has a rougher feel than other types of carpets, but it can handle a busy household.

-Features to Look for in the Best Carpets for Pets
+What to Consider When Choosing the Best Carpets for Pets

 Each material takes damage differently, varies in softness, and ranges in price.
 There are five primary types of carpet material: nylon, triexta, polyester, wool, and olefin.